Indian, Chinese defense ministers meet amid border tensions

 The two nations fought a border war in 1962 that also spilled into Ladakh and ended in an uneasy truce.
 Since then, troops from opposing sides have guarded the undefined mountain border area, occasionally brawling.
 They have agreed not to attack each other with firearms.

 Rival soldiers brawled bitterly in May, and in June fought with clubs, stones and fists, leaving 20 Indian soldiers dead.
-China did not report any casualties, although unconfirmed reports based on photos of new burial grounds say Chinese losses may have topped three dozen.
+China did not report any casualties.

 Accusing each other of instigating the violence, both sides have pledged to safeguard their territory but also try to end the standoff, which has dramatically changed the India-China relationship.

-Note: This story has been corrected to remove reference to Chinese casualties.